shahriar-tamjid/full-stack-netflix-clone/README.md

 ## Full Stack Netflix

-This Netflix clone was built with:
+To build this project I have used:

-- React
+- React.JS - for the frontend
-- Next.js
+- Next.JS - for routing and server-side rendering
-- Tailwind CSS
+- Tailwind - for CSS management
-- MongoDB
+- Prisma - for data management
-- Next Auth
+- MongoDB - for backend storage
-- Prisma
+- NextAuth - for authentication

 ### Environment Setup